-The English Language major provides a valuable set of information and develops underlying language-based analytical skills. develops underlying language-based analytical skills for students preparing for professions such as law, business, and medicine; for students preparing to be editors; for English and English as a Second Language teachers; and for those preparing to be linguists, philologists, and translators (where English is one of the languages involved).
+Through completing the English Language major, students will gain a detailed knowledge of the English language and will develop language-based analytical skills.
+These skills are valuable for students preparing for professions such as law, business, and medicine; for students preparing to be editors; for English and English as a Second Language teachers; and for those preparing to be linguists, philologists, and translators (when English is one of the languages involved).

-The English Language major has 5 suggested areas of emphasis:
+The English Language major has five suggested areas of emphasis:

 - TESOL (in conjunction with a TESOL minor)